Table of Contents

 Anal Pap Smear

-It is possible for women living with HIV to have anal dysplasia, which can lead to anal cancer.
+It is possible for women living with HIV to have abnormal cells (dysplasia) in their anus (butt-hole), which can lead to anal cancer.
 A rectal examination with an anal Pap smear is the best way to detect anal dysplasia.
 There are currently no official recommendations for anal pap smear screening among women living with HIV; however, some providers perform this exam due to the higher risk for anal cancer among people living with HIV.
 Similar to a cervical Pap smear, an anal Pap smear includes the insertion of a small swab into the anus to collect cells that are then sent to a lab to be examined under a microscope to see if there are any abnormal cells.

 It is important to remember that at any point during the breast, pelvic, bimanual, or anal exams, you can ask your provider to tell you what she or he is doing as it is happening.
 Some women find this helps them relax more throughout the exam.